-An ORCID iD is a unique and persistent digital identifier used to disambiguate researchers from one another.
-The iD supports authentication across multiple platforms allowing researchers to link their professional activities and publications to their unique record; ensuring their scholarly contributions are properly attributed and permanently showcased.
+ORCID (Open Researcher and Contributor Identifier) is a not-for-profit organisation that provides researchers with a unique and persistent digital identifier enabling researchers, research organisations, funders, and publishers to disambiguate researchers from one another.
+By embedding ORCiD iDs into key workflows researchers can link their professional activities and publications to their unique record; ensuring their scholarly contributions are properly attributed and permanently showcased.

 To include your ORCID iD, simply add it to your account after you log in:

-- In ScholarOne: Go to your name at the top of the login screen and select from the drop down menu ‘Email / Name’.
+- In ScholarOne: go to your name at the top of the login screen and select from the drop down menu ‘Email / Name’.

-- From the options on screen, select either ‘Create an ORCID iD’ or ‘Associate your existing ORCID iD’
+- From the options on screen: select either ‘Create an ORCID iD’ or ‘Associate your existing ORCID iD’